Clinical Exercise: Femoral Vessel Exposure and Control (cut-down)

 To treat this patient you need to gain access to the common femoral artery rapidly via femoral exposure (cut down).
 Note, one side of your donor will have an incision accessing the superficial femoral artery for embalming.

-PREPARATION: Send a member of your team to the instrument supply tables to fetch two silicone vessel loop from one of the supply tables (in our case they are blue, but come in a variety of colors to help color code structures in surgery).
+PREPARATION: Send a member of your team to the instrument supply tables to fetch one of the silicone vessel loop packets from one of the supply tables (in our case they are blue, but come in a variety of colors to help color code structures in surgery, each packet contains two loops).
+Also take one of the right-angle hemostats (remember to return them after the exercise).

 1) Palpate to find the anterior superior iliac spine and the pubic tubercle and place a purple mark on the skin at these points along with a line connecting the two landmarks.